 PIERRE BERNARD'S RECLINER OF RAGE!

-Pierre says he knows how America feels and he's ready to articulate our anger for us, so here he is once again in a little segment we like to call "Pierre Bernard's Recliner of Rage"
+Conan: ...there's Pierre Bernard, Pierre says... (applause)... yeah, you can see from that photo he's enraged.
+Pierre says he knows how America feels... he's ready to articulate our anger for us, so here he is once again in a little segment we like to call "Pierre Bernard's Recliner of Rage".

 Singer: PIERRE BERNARD'S RECLINER OF RAGE!